-Home to both of the city's legendary teams, AC Milan and Inter Milan, San Siro is renowned as a mecca for world-class soccer.
-Its official name is Giuseppe Meazza Stadium.
-Built in 1925, the San Siro Stadium is one of the most famous venues on the international circuit.
-Over time, it has undergone several extensive renovations making it the state-of-the-art sporting venue it is today.
-As well as hosting the home teams, the stadium is used for the finals of several major international competitions, including the 1990 World Cup, and Champions League Finals in 1965,1969, 2001 and the most recent one, in 2016.
-When filled with a capacity crowd, the atmosphere is electric with over 80,000 fans cheering for their teams.
+Home to the city's legendary teams, AC Milan and Inter Milan, San Siro Stadium is well known as a world-class venue.
+Also known as Giuseppe Meazza Stadium after the national -level footballer of Inter Milan, San Siro is one of the most famous venues of international football.
+It has hosted several major championships, including the 1990 World Cup, and Champions League Finals in 1965,1969, 2001 and the most recent one, in 2016.
+When filled to the capacity, the stadium has an electrifying atmosphere with over 78,000 fans cheering for their teams.

 Built in 1925 by the orders of President Perior Pirelli, the stadium was completed within 13 months.
 It was inaugurated in the September of 1926 with the Milan-Inter derby.
 The original stadium had a capacity for up to 35,000 spectators.

 The home teams

 The teams of the city AC Milan and Inter Milan both go back more than a hundred years having been founded within ten years of each other.
 These teams, known for their rivalry, share the venue successfully and are synonymous with the stadium.
 One of the biggest and most anticipated matches of each season here is the local derby, Derby della Madonnina, between the two home teams.